UBC-MDS/DSCI522-2425-25-heart_disease_predictor/README.md

 *NOTE 2*: If you are taken to an authentication screen, please take the token from the logs from where you saw `http://127.0.0.1:PORT_NUMBER/lab?token=...token..is..here...`, and paste it into the login screen's login with token

+*NOTE 3*: If you are getting any errors with libraries or such, you may want to make sure the docker container and image are up to date.
+We've found deleting the image completely from your Docker Desktop the best method to ensure it has all been deleted, and the latest image will be pulled.

 3. To run the analysis and regenerate the data, open a terminal (in the docker jupyter lab) and run the following commands:

+*NOTE*: You may want to run the commands one at a time if your terminal disconnects.
 ```
 python scripts/download_data.py --url="https://archive.ics.uci.edu/static/public/45/data.csv" --write-to="data/raw/"